Household air pollution and health

 Approximately 15% of all deaths due to ischaemic heart disease, accounting for over a million premature deaths annually, can be attributed to exposure to household air pollution.

 Chronic obstructive pulmonary disease

-Other health impacts
+Other health impacts and risks

 More generally, small particulate matter and other pollutants in indoor smoke inflame the airways and lungs, impairing immune response and reducing the oxygen-carrying capacity of the blood.

 There is also evidence of links between household air pollution and low birth weight, tuberculosis, cataract, nasopharyngeal and laryngeal cancers.

 Mortality from ischaemic heart disease and stroke are also affected by risk factors such as high blood pressure, unhealthy diet, lack of physical activity and smoking.
 Some other risks for childhood pneumonia include suboptimal breastfeeding, underweight and second-hand smoke.
 For lung cancer and chronic obstructive pulmonary disease, active smoking and second-hand tobacco smoke are also main risk factors.

 Impacts on health equity, development and climate change

 Without a substantial change in policy, the total number of people relying on solid fuels will remain largely unchanged by 2030 (World Bank, 2010).
 The use of polluting fuels also poses a major burden on sustainable development.